 It was all artifice.
 It was all a cleverly disguised mask to hide my insecurities and to convince myself that I had value.

 But the time of convincing was over.
 The value I had was inherent in my being, was evident in my soul.

 My value wasn’t established by ownership of things, having a fancy home, or hanging my intellectual accomplishments on my walls.
 Who I am is so much more than the conglomeration of things that I had accumulated through the years.

 Going through them all and letting them go was brutal.
 But it was like letting go of the need to be any certain type of person.
-It was giving myself permission to finally be exactly, uniquely, and marvelously me.
+Leaving everything behind gave me permission to finally be exactly, uniquely, and marvelously me.

 The things that I owned felt like a noose around my neck.
 It felt like my things owned me.
 I convinced myself these things brought my life value.
 But now I see that they just distracted me from who I really am.

 Ego is the shell that surrounds who we really are at our core.
-Ego is made up of the things that we own, the statuses and credentials that we’ve earned, and even the personality characteristics that we’ve been convinced are an integral piece of who we are.
+It’s made up of the things that we own, the statuses and credentials that we’ve earned, and even the personality characteristics that we’ve been convinced are an integral piece of who we are.